 Anyway, this was an amazing piece of kit and I have to thank my parents for buying this for me at a young age.
 It impressed in my mind the fact that computers can be used for education and they are indeed the best way for people like me to learn.
 The Smart Start was accompanied by a set of Matchbooks.
 These consisted of entertaining quiz-style exercises, and you would key in the answer to the multiple choice questions onto the keyboard, following which the laptop would let you know whether your guess was correct or not.
 A number of different topics were covered by the matchbooks and I remember this as a very entertaining platform.
 The design of the device itself was excellent and made me feel like a grown up with a real laptop in hand.

-The video below gives you a good idea what this system looked like.
+The video below gives you a good idea of what this system looked like.

 The Socrates also worked with cartridges so I fulfilled my dream in that respect compared to Smart Start.
-The graphics and sound of the Socrates games were noticeably slow, with the system often taking several seconds to complete drawing and color filling a static picture; small areas could move more quickly.
-There was a very noticeable delay between user input and the system responding.
-As a young kid this wasn’t a deal breaker, and while today this is a rare and unpopular retro system, my memories are great.
+The graphics and sound of the Socrates games were noticeably slow, with the system often taking several seconds to complete drawing and color-filling a static picture; small areas could move more quickly.
+There was a very noticeable delay between user input and the system response.
+As a young kid, this wasn’t a deal breaker, and while today this is a rare and unpopular retro system, my memories are great.